nicksmithfuse/onboardomator/README.md

 Credentials are stored on the users machine, and called in.

-MSCAN Account filled out up until the state dropdown
+MSCAN Account filled out up until